mattmaynes2/aria/reports/final/3-Technical/2-Details/05-Nonfunctional.md

 operations should be atomic and reversible should they fail.

 The learning hub must also be online and available to record system events.
-If the learning hub is to go into a state faulty state then it should indicate this to the user.
+If the learning hub is to go into a state faulty state, then it should indicate this to the user.
 The system must provide a mechanism for resetting itself if errors are occurring.

 ##### Device Reliability {-}